-Cold and flu season hits each winter, knocking friends, family members, classmates and coworkers out for days with illness.
-Why does flu season seem to only hit during winter months?
+Cold and flu season hits each winter, knocking friends, family members, classmates, and coworkers out for days with an illness.
+Why does flu season seem to only hit during the winter months?
 Surprisingly, it has to do with air quality during this time more than any other factor.

 Transmission rates are highest when humidity levels are low, making indoor humidification a critical part of maintaining your health and wellness and preventing flu outbreaks.

 The amount of time spent indoors during colder months is also a contributing factor to why flu season seems to be most prevalent during the winter.
 Indoor air dries out from heating systems, making it easier for flu viruses to travel between people in closed environments like offices, classrooms, and homes.
 When you are physically closer to other people, breathing the same circulated air, you are more likely to transmit viruses to one another.

 Studies show that pathogens travel extremely quickly in environments like offices and schools stating, “One 2014 study found that a pathogen placed on a single doorknob could essentially infiltrate an entire office building within a matter of hours.
 Surfaces in the break room were particularly vulnerable to the spread of viruses.”

 Due to these conditions which encourage these viruses to thrive, it is critical to be mindful of your health during flu season.
 While it is not entirely possible to avoid coming down with the flu or a cold, the following preventative measures can help you better protect yourself and be healthier when flu season hits.

 One of the simplest ways to protect yourself during flu season is to get a flu shot.
 Administered at most pharmacies in your local community, it is the number one preventative measure you can take.